London flame to land at Culdrose military base

-ATHENS The flame for this year's London Olympics, scheduled to arrive in Britain on May 18, will land at a naval base in Cornwall before starting the torch relay that will end with the Games' opening ceremony on July 27.
+ATHENS The flame for this year's London Olympics, scheduled to arrive in Britain on May 18, will land at a military base in Cornwall before starting the torch relay that will end with the Games' opening ceremony on July 27, documents revealed on Wednesday.

-Organisers said on Wednesday that the flame would arrive from Greece at the Culdrose base near Helston on board a gold-liveried British Airways Airbus, flight 2012.
-It is due to touch down in the early evening between 5:30 p.m.
-BTand 6:30 p.m.
-BT.
+In the documents seen by Reuters, Games organisers are planning for the flame to arrive from Greece at the Culdrose base near Helston with a British Airways flight between 1730 and 1830 GMT.

-"It gives me great pleasure to confirm 10 May as the Flame lighting date and RNAS (Royal Naval Air Station) Culdrose as the Olympic Flame's arrival point into the UK," said LOCOG chairman Sebastian Coe after Reuters had revealed planning details earlier.
+"The Olympic flame will be flown into the Royal Naval Air Station Culdrose near Helston in Cornwall," London torch relay organisers wrote in the planning documents.

+"Culdrose is first and foremost a Royal Navy search and rescue service," it said.

 In the most recent Olympics of Athens in 2004 and Beijing in 2008, the flame arrived at the commercial airports of those capitals instead of military bases.

-The London Games flame will be lit using the sun's rays on May 10 at the ruins of Olympia, Greece, site of the ancient Olympics before an eight-day Greek relay and the official handover ceremony in Athens for the start of the British leg.
+The London Games flame will be lit on May 10 in Olympia, Greece, site of the ancient Olympics before a short Greek relay and the official handover ceremony in Athens for the start of the British leg.

-Organisers said the flame will be flown in a ceremonial lantern "that is secured in a specially designed cradle which is, in turn, firmly fixed to its seat on the plane using a secure holding device.

-"The lantern is designed so the Olympic Flame can burn safely for up to 30 hours."

 The relay will also take in landmarks around Britain with the flame travelling at times by canal boat, cable car, tram, steam train, hot air balloon and even motorcycle sidecar on the Isle of Man TT course.